 - 5 to 6 pound (2.3 kg to 2.7 kg) bone-in pork shoulder (butt), at room temperature

-- Place meat in roasting pan, fat cap down (see Tips) and roast for about 6 hours.
-Check with an instant read thermometer, cooking meat until it reaches 145°F/63°C. The meat will take about an hour a pound, give or take a little, depending on how cold the meat was when you placed it in the oven.
+Place meat in roasting pan, fat cap down (see Tips) and roast for about 6 hours.
+Check with an instant read thermometer, cooking meat until it reaches at least 145°F (63°C).
+Test to see if if shreds readily.
+It might be quite there until it hits about 200°F (95°C).
+The meat will take about an hour a pound, give or take a little, depending on how cold the meat was when you placed it in the oven.
 Allow the meat to rest at least 20 minutes for the juices to redistribute.
 Simply shred meat using two forks, pull apart with your fingers or chop into hunks with a knife.

 - I had always roasted my pork shoulders and Boston butts with the fat cap (the fatty layer) on the underside.
 But then I got to thinking about how the fat could act as a self-basting mechanism if it were allowed to drip down from on top.
 After much research and experimentation I found that some folks do indeed like to roast with the fat on top for just such a reason, but what you lose are the extra crispy bits that develop with this dry rub and fat on the bottom approach.
 Your choice.